Exabyte-io/documentation/docs/workflows/templates/jinja-syntax.md

-# Jinja Template Engine
+# Template Engine

+In the context of our platform, we make use of **Jinja** [^1] [^2], a text-based **template engine** originally intended for web development, but which we use for automating the generation of input scripts for materials science computations.
+In this respect, templates are particularly resourceful when they are applied to many different [material entities](../../materials/overview.md) in turn under the same [Job](../../jobs/overview.md), potentially in conjunction with different input computational parameters for each material.

+We allow for using Jinja templates specifically inside the input to individual [units](../components/units.md) comprised in a [subworkflow](../components/subworkflows.md) computation.
+In this way, we can decouple material-specific information from workflow-specific.
+The latter lets us apply a workflow for multiple materials at the same time, without having to adjust it extensively.

-We introduce in this page the basics of the syntax employed in the **Jinja** [template engine](concept.md).
-An introductory Jinja tutorial can be found under Ref. [^1], complementing the contents of the present documentation page.
-The reader is also referred to the official documentation [^2].
+We introduce in this page the basics of the syntax employed in the Jinja template engine.
+An introductory Jinja tutorial can be found under Ref. [^3], complementing the contents of the present documentation page.
+The reader is also referred to the official documentation [^4].

 ## Basic Jinja Syntax